 We find our parenting style in many ways, through trial and error, doing and learning, reading books, websites, blogs, expert opinions, observing other parents, reflecting on how our parents did the job.
 In the end, even with support of family, friends, teachers and community members, the job is ours and we need to trust ourselves.
 Trust that we know our children best, trust our ability and trust ourselves to seek out help when we need it.

-Confident parenting encourages us to reject advise we don’t agree with, even if it’s from an “expert” or printed in a book.
+Confident parenting encourages us to both examine ourselves and our habits, and to reject advise we don’t agree with, even if it’s from an “expert” or printed in a book.
 It’s okay to get comfortable trying stuff out, I love the idea of building up a parenting “tool bag” with tools gleaned from different sources.
-Tools can be stories to illustrate an idea, demonstration of a skill, reward charts, discipline techniques, family rituals, morning or bedtime systems, distraction tricks, setting clear limits … anything we use in teaching and guiding our children.
+Tools can be stories to illustrate an idea, motivational tools, demonstration of a skill, reward charts, discipline techniques, family rituals, morning or bedtime systems, distraction tricks, setting clear limits … anything we use in teaching and guiding our children.

 Some of these tools may be the perfect fit on one day but be completely ineffective on another, something may work in one situation but fail to get the desired result in another and some tools may be exactly what one child needs and be entirely wrong for another.
 You may even find that something works on Monday but not on Wednesday, then it works again the next month.